Academic Faculty

 She has received honorary degrees from 69 colleges and universities in the US, Canada, Latin America, Asia, Africa, and Europe, including Harvard University, Lawrence University, Williams College, the University of Athens (Greece), the University of St. Andrews (Scotland), the University of Edinburgh (Scotland), Katholieke Universiteit Leuven (Belgium), the University of Toronto, the Ecole Normale Supérieure (Paris), the Hebrew University (Israel), Emory University, the University of Bielefeld (Germany), Ohio State University, Carnegie Mellon University, Georgetown University, the University of the Free State (South Africa), the University of Jyväskylä (Finland), the Weizmann Institute (Israel), and the Universidad Iberoamericana (Mexico).
 She is an Academician in the Academy of Finland, a Fellow of the British Academy, and a member of the American Academy of Arts and Sciences and the American Philosophical Society.
 Among her awards are the Grawemeyer Award in Education (2002), the University of Chicago Faculty Award for Excellence in Graduate Teaching (2001), the Centennial Medal of the Graduate School of Arts and Sciences at Harvard University (2010), the Prince of Asturias Prize in the Social Sciences (2012), the American Philosophical Association's Philip Quinn Prize (2015), the Kyoto Prize in Arts and Philosophy (2016), the Don M. Randel Prize for Achievement in the Humanities from the American Academy of Arts and Sciences (2018), the Berggruen Prize for Philosophy and Culture (2018), the Holberg Prize (2021), and the Balzan Prize (2022).

 Nussbaum is the Ernst Freund Distinguished Service Professor of Law and Ethics, appointed in the Law School and Philosophy Department.
-She is an Associate in the Classics Department, the Divinity School, and the Political Science Department, a Member of the Committee on Southern Asian Studies, and a Board Member of the Human Rights Program.
+She is an Associate in the Classics Department, the Divinity School, and the Political Science Department and a Member of the Committee on Southern Asian Studies.

 Her books include Aristotle's De Motu Animalium (1978); The Fragility of Goodness: Luck and Ethics in Greek Tragedy and Philosophy (1986, updated edition 2000); Love's Knowledge (1990); The Therapy of Desire (1994, updated edition 2009); Poetic Justice (1996); For Love of Country (1996); Cultivating Humanity: A Classical Defense of Reform in Liberal Education (1997); Sex and Social Justice (1998); Women and Human Development (2000); Upheavals of Thought: The Intelligence of Emotions (2001); Hiding From Humanity: Disgust, Shame, and the Law (2004); Frontiers of Justice: Disability, Nationality, Species Membership (2006); The Clash Within: Democracy, Religious Violence, and India’s Future (2007); Liberty of Conscience: In Defense of America’s Tradition of Religious Equality (2008); From Disgust to Humanity: Sexual Orientation and Constitutional Law (2010); Not For Profit: Why Democracy Needs the Humanities (2010); Creating Capabilities: The Human Development Approach (2011); The New Religious Intolerance: Overcoming the Politics of Fear in an Anxious Age (2012); Philosophical Interventions: Book Reviews 1985-2011 (2012); Political Emotions: Why Love Matters for Justice (2013); Anger and Forgiveness: Resentment, Generosity, Justice (2016); Aging Thoughtfully: Conversations about Retirement, Romance, Wrinkles, and Regret (co-authored with Saul Levmore, 2017); The Monarchy of Fear: A Philosopher Looks at Our Political Crisis (2018); The Cosmopolitan Tradition: A Noble but Flawed Ideal (2019); and Citadels of Pride: Sexual Abuse, Accountability, and Reconciliation (2021).
-Justice for Animals: Our Collective Responsibility appeared in January 2023 and The Tenderness of Silent Minds: Benjamin Britten and his War Requiem is expected to be published in fall 2024.
-She is currently working on a book about the relationship between opera and Enlightenment political thought, titled The Republic of Love: Opera, Breath, and Freedom.
+Justice for Animals: Our Collective Responsibility appeared in January 2023 and The Tenderness of Silent Minds: Benjamin Britten and his War Requiem will appear on October 1, 2024.
+She is currently working on a book about the relationship between opera and Enlightenment political thought, titled The Republic of Love: Opera, Breath, and Freedom, to be published by Oxford University Press.
 She has also edited twenty-one books and published over 500 articles.